 - Faculty Handbook (Features a sequential flow that lists all tasks needing to be completed to ensure a successful program.
 Guidelines, pull-out information, quick-reference charts and many helpful additions throughout the handbook and appendices)

-- Faculty Guide for Study Abroad Portal
+- Faculty Guide for Study Abroad Portal (how to review applications)

 - International Programs Interest and Funding Request Form

 - Wire Transfer Request Form